Kartik-Singhal26/Beetlebot-Arm/README.md

 * Navigate to the CMakeLists.txt file in catkin_ws/src/ros-i2cpwmboard folder and add i2c to line 22
 The line should look like: target_link_libraries(12cpwm_board ${catkin_LIBRARIES} i2c)

-* Include the following code with the headers in the file i2cpwm_controller.cpp in catkin_ws/src/ros-i2cpwmboard_src folder extern "C"{
+* Include the following code with the headers in the file i2cpwm_controller.cpp in catkin_ws/src/ros-i2cpwmboard_src folder:

+extern "C"{
 #include <i2c/smbus.h>
 }